mark-ingenosity/DOpus-IconSetBuilder/README.md

 ## Installation and Configuration

-1. Install Python 3 from the  [Microsoft Store](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7?activetab=pivot:overviewtab) or from the  [official Python website](https://www.python.org/downloads/windows/).
-2. Run the installer `install.cmd` included in this distribution.
-This will extract the `IconSetBuilder.zip` archive, install the necessary Python environment, and change directory to the extracted folder.
-3. Read the documentation: This `README.md` file and the `DOpus Default Icon Names.md` file  located in the doc folder.
-4. Review the example configuration files `iconsetcfg.json` and `iconsetcfg.yaml`as well as the sample icons located in the example folder.
-5. Review the example output files located in the example/output folder.
+Note: the following installation instructions are also defined in the `INSTALL.md` file that is part of this release.

+1. **IMPORTANT - Install Python 3 first:** This app is a python script at heart so Python 3 must be installed.
+Fortunately, Microsoft makes this easy, as you can install Python 3 directly from the [Microsoft Store](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7?activetab=pivot:overviewtab).
+Or, if you prefer, you can also download the latest Python 3 version from the  [Official Python website](https://www.python.org/downloads/windows/).
+In either case, make sure you install `Python v.3.9`or later. <u>Do not install or use Python 2 as this will cause things to fail</u>.
+You can check the Python version by running `python --version`.
+2. Unzip `IconSetBuilder.zip`
+3. Run the enclosed`setup.cmd`from a command prompt which configures Python for the app.
+This is a one time operation and you can safely remove setup.cmd once the configuration is complete.
-6. Generate the example content by running `IconSetBuilder.cmd -i example\iconsetcfg.json`.
+4. Test the app by generating some example content: from a command prompt, run `IconSetBuilder.cmd -i example\iconsetcfg.json`.
 This will generate the example iconset bundle named `X-Qute Test IconSet (JSON).dis` and the intermediate .png and .xml files that comprise that bundle.
-Review that output.
+Review the example\iconsetcfg.json configuration file and the output.
+5. Read the docs:`INSTALL.md`,`README.md` and`Default Icon Names.md`in the doc folder  for app details and  usage instructions.

+## Creating an Icon Set

+1. Create your own content for building an iconset using the example configuration files and sample icons as a guide:
+   - <u>Configuration file</u>: use the provided example configuration files `iconsetcfg.json` and `iconsetcfg.yaml`as templates for creating your own setup.
+The icon `names` section is optional as icon names can be generated automatically from the icon file names.
+See the `Icon Names` section below for details.
-7. Create a set of large and small icons, each in their own subfolder (ex. icons\large and icons\small or icons\32 and icons\24).
+   - <u>Icons</u>: Create a set of large and small icons, each in their own subfolder (eg. icons\large and icons\small or icons\32 and icons\24).
+The preferred file format is `png` and the preferred icon sizes are `32 pixels` and `24 pixels`  for the large and small icon sets respectively.
-8. Using the examples as a guide, create an iconset configuration file based on the icons created in step 7.
-Creating the `names` sections for the icons is optional.
-9. Review the Usage section below and run the IconSetBuilder.cmd script to create your iconset .dis bundle.
+2. Review the `Usage` section below and run the `IconSetBuilder.cmd` script to create your iconset `.dis bundle`.
-10. Open Directory Opus Preferences, navigate to the `Toolbars->Icons` section and select `Import` to load your iconset.
+3. Open Directory Opus Preferences, navigate to the `Toolbars->Icons` section and select `Import` to install your iconset (see below).
-11. Have at it!

 <img src="resources/media/dopus-iconset-prefs.png" alt="DOpus IconSet Preferences"  />

-   ### Optional:

-When executed, `IconSetBuilder.cmd` automatically loads the necessary Python 3 environment required to run the script and unloads that environment upon completion.
-If you wish to see how things work under the hood, you can manually load the Python environment by executing the batch file `lib\python\Scripts\activate.bat`.
-Conversely, to unload the Python environment, execute the batch file `lib\python\Scripts\deactivate.bat`.

 ## Usage